Pathfinder 2e - The Human Handbook

 - : This might be useful if you have multiple allies who like to be stealthy during combat so that you can still target them with buffs, healing, and other support effects.

-- : Let's assume that you're using a skill in which you're at least Trained, and we'll add a +2 bonus for your Ability Modifier just for the sake of arguement, and we'll call that roughly average for skills where you're proficient to some degree and have an Ability Modifier that's positive.
-You also add the +4 bpnus from Cooperative Nature since it's required.
-At this level, that's a total bonus of +17.
+- : Let's assume that you're using a skill in which you're at least Expert, and we'll add a +2 bonus for your Ability Modifier just for the sake of argument, and we'll call that roughly average for skills where you're proficient to some degree and have an Ability Modifier that's positive.
+You also add the +4 bonus from Cooperative Nature since it's required.
+At this level, that's a total bonus of +19.
 The DC to Aid is 20.
-On a roll of a 3 or higher, you match the DC 20 to Aid.
-If your total bonus is just a tiny bit higher, you're guaranteed to roll a Success unless you roll a Natural 1 (which drops your degree of success by one stage).
-So this is useful with some skills that you're not very good at for the very tiny window of levels 9 and 10, and after that all it does is protect you from natural 1's.
+On anything except a Natural 1, you match the DC 20 to Aid (provided that your GM doesn't alter the DC for some reason, which they're absolutely allowed to do).
+So this is useful with some skills where you have less than a +2 ability modifier for the very tiny window of levels 9 and 10, and after that all it does is protect you from natural 1's.
 Unless you're using Aid every turn and your luck is just impossibly awful, this is not at all worth the feat.

 - : Too situational.
 Typically if you need to assist multiple allies you'll have enough time to assist each of them individually.